minio/docs/source/operations/install-deploy-manage/decommission-server-pool.rst

 Deployment Must Have Sufficient Storage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The decommissioning process migrates objects from the target pool to other
+The decommissioning process migrates objects from the target pool to other pools in the deployment.
-pools in the deployment.
-The total available storage on the deployment
+The total available storage on the deployment *must* exceed the total storage of the decommissioned pool.

-*must* exceed the total storage of the decommissioned pool.
+Use the `Erasure Code Calculator <https://min.io/product/erasure-code-calculator>`__ to determine the usable storage capacity.

-For example, consider a deployment with the following distribution of
+Then reduce that by the size of the objects already on the deployment.

-used and free storage:
+For example, consider a deployment with the following distribution of used and free storage:

 .. list-table::
    :stub-columns: 1